 - 1.1 New Collaborative Learning Trust is committed to providing places in a fair and transparent way, on an open access basis. - 1.2 This admissions policy sets out arrangements for Post 16 admissions, with a primary focus on students in Year 11, for applying to start post 16 study in September.
 Our first priority is to ensure that students enrol on courses which they will enjoy, which link to their aspirations and progression goals, and which, importantly, they are likely to be successful at studying.
 Information, advice and guidance is central to our admissions process which draws heavily upon a range of statistical indicators, considering students' GCSE predicted results at application and actual GCSE results achieved, alongside national data about the accessibility and performance of different courses. - 1.3 Our colleges offer wide-ranging qualifications for our applicants.
 This curriculum breadth is intended to provide access to wide-ranging higher education courses, higher level apprenticeships or employment.
 Our curriculum offer, and our information, advice and guidance, are designed to support progression to a wide range of careers and study pathways at 18. - 1.4 We are committed to recruiting with integrity, ensuring that students can be successful on individual courses and also their full programme of study.
-New Collaborative Learning Trust reserves the right to refuse admission to a course in the interests of student success. - 1.5 The transition from school to college and from level 2 to level 3 study is a significant one, and students will adapt to it in different ways.
+We are committed to providing careful advice and guidance about the range of course options available and the likelihood of success for specific courses based on a student's prior attainment. - 1.5 The transition from school to college and from level 2 to level 3 study is a significant one, and students will adapt to it in different ways.
 The Trust treats the first six weeks as an important period during which each student will have the opportunity to make changes to their study programme and teachers and tutors will be able to monitor and support every student to enable them to succeed and achieve.
 This period is referred to as the Probationary Period, and it enables both students and staff to work together to ensure that students are working well, are happy and engaged, and are developing good study habits. - 1.6 For some students, this period will allow them to re-consider their subject choices with appropriate guidance and support.
 For the majority it will serve as a useful settling-in period in which they can be helped to develop as college students rather than school pupils.
 Occasionally the probation period will identify students for whom the college environment is not working, for whatever reason.
-Whilst the college will work with these students and use a range of ways to engage and motivate, it may in rare instances be judged better that the student is asked to leave.
+Our colleges will explore any additional support students may need during this period, and beyond.
+Where there are significant concerns about attendance, punctuality, commitment or behaviour during this period, colleges may withdraw a student's place. - 1.7 The College may withdraw a student's application, a conditional offer made following interview, or a place confirmed at enrolment if the College becomes aware that information provided at application, interview or enrolment is false, incorrect, incomplete, or if relevant information is withheld.